What is a Customer Service? What is customer service?

 Knowledge process outsourcing

-Meanwhile, knowledge process outsourcing enables companies to outsource knowledge-related work including research and development, innovation, and creatives.
+Meanwhile, knowledge process outsourcing enables companies to outsource knowledge-related work, including research and development, innovation, and creativity.
 Location

 Business process outsourcing typically operates from developing nations such as the Philippines, India, and Colombia.
-They typically have cheaper cost-of-living and bigger populations.
+They typically have cheaper cost of living and bigger populations.
 Different locations offer different advantages.
 Size of BPO

 The bigger BPOs employ more than 250,000 people.
 They are huge, global operations.
 Medium-sized BPOs range from 500-5,000 staff and offer a full range of services.
 The smaller BPOs might have 1-500 people.
-Functions of business process outsourcing
+Offshore

 Collectively, business process outsourcing provides any kind of staffing solution.
 Common functions of BPO include: Finance and accounting